digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/mariadb.md

 ## Querying MariaDB

-Once you have connected to the MariaDB datasource, follow these steps to write queries and interact with a MariaDB database from the ToolJet application:
+Once you have connected to the MariaDB datasource, follow these steps to write queries and interact with a MariaDB database from the JumpStart application:

 1. Click the **+ Add** button to open the list of available datasources.
 2. Select **MariaDB** from the global datasource section.